-Pre-requisite: EDU131.
+Pre-requisite: EDU101 or permission of the instructor.

-EDU211 Instruction of Reading will offer students a look at the components of balanced literacy instruction.
-It will begin with the identification of the stages of reading development and will continue by addressing the role of word recognition, vocabulary, and comprehension in literacy development.
+EDU211 Instruction of Reading is an introduction to the stages of reading development and the role of word recognition, vocabulary, and comprehension in literacy development.
 The course will also analyze a variety of approaches to teaching reading in order to meet the needs of a diverse student population.
-Course participants will be provided with the opportunity to authentically apply course knowledge through book club discussions.
-3 credits
+3 credits.

-Pre-requisite: EDU210.
+Pre-requisite: EDU101 or permission of the instructor.